 any wound that will not heal; or

-Less serious Veramyst side effects may include:
+Common Veramyst ide effects may include:

-sores or white patches inside or around your nose.
+sores or white patches inside or around your nose;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.